Koppeltaal/Koppeltaal-Documentation/README.md

 The documentation infrastructure is based on [Jekyll](https://jekyllrb.com/).
 Is uses the CloudCannon [Edition](https://github.com/CloudCannon/edition-jekyll-template) theme and templates.

+In order to locally build and "serve" the documentation, you need to set up Jekyll.

+The "sources" of the documentation reside in the `_docs` subdirectory.
+They can me written in Markdown (`.md` file extension) or in plain HTML (`.html` file extension).
+When changes are committed and then pushed to the master branch of the documentation repository, GitHub Pages will build the build the pages.
+Build error will be emailed to the most recent committer.

 You can find more information about the infrastructure and tools here:

 - [GitHub Pages](https://help.github.com/categories/github-pages-basics/)